uiceds/syllabus/manuscript.md

 ### Homeworks

-For the homeworks, I try to preparation for class before a module starts, so if you finish all of the questions completely before the first meeting time for the module, you will receive 110% of the available points.
+For the homeworks, I try to encourage preparation for class before a module starts, so if you finish all of the questions completely before the first meeting time for the module, you will receive 110% of the available points.
 Questions finished between the first and second meeting times of the module receive 100%, and questions finished up to two weeks after the module ends can receive 80%.

 Note that new homeworks are assigned most weeks, so if you don't stay ahead, it can be easy to fall behind.